-The United Kingdom-based defense research company provides technical expertise and innovative solutions in areas such as counterterrorism and nuclear threat reduction for the UK government’s nuclear defense program, so security and real-time collaboration are paramount to the organization’s success.
+The United Kingdom-based defense subsidiary company provides technical expertise and innovative solutions in areas such as counterterrorism and nuclear threat reduction for the UK government’s nuclear defense program, so security and real-time collaboration are paramount to the organization’s success.

 Securely use apps on all devices

 As millions of employees worldwide shifted to remote working nearly overnight in 2020, the company needed to quickly move 6,000 employees to secure, work-from-home environments.
 The move was even more challenging because many of its employees did not have a corporate device at home.